 For best results, we obviously recommend having a Bondi pre-workout cuppa to give you that buzz to help you push your body to its full potential.

-Let us know in the comments which workouts and apps you absolutely love! (not sure if there is a comment section
+Let us know in the comments which workouts and apps you absolutely love!

-Yoga with Adriene: During Covid-19, thousands of people have completed the 30 days of Yoga with Adriene program, which aims to build users technique and form.
-It’s the perfect introduction to yoga if you have had no experience or if you are simply looking to start a habit of daily practice.
-Sessions range from about 20-30 minutes and we’ve found it great to do alongside other workout programs, really helping to ease tension in the muscles and give you an amazing stretch pre or post-workout.
+During Covid-19, thousands of people have completed 30 days of Yoga with Adriene.
+This program aims to build users technique and form.
+It’s the perfect introduction to yoga if you have had no experience or if you are looking to start a habit of daily practice.
+Sessions range from about 20-30 minutes and we’ve found it's great to do alongside other workout programs.
+The sessions really help to ease tension in the muscles and give you an amazing stretch pre or post-workout.

 The sessions vary from relaxation, to ab work and more powerful days that help you build up a sweat.
 The 30 days is completely free on Youtube, so if you are curious it doesn’t cost you anything to give it a go!

 Runners and cyclists, we haven’t forgotten about you.
 So many members of our community have taken up running because of how accessible it is.
 And we have the perfect app for you.
 Strava tracks your runs and cycles, using the GPS technology in your phone or fitness watch.
 And you can see your key metrics such as distance, pace and incline.
 The app maps everything out on handy graphs.
 Strava gamifies exercise by having different challenges and allowing you to earn badges when you reach different goals and milestones.
 But the best part: Strava lets you follow your friends and vice versa, so you share your activities and give your friends Kudos.

 If you can't get to your local gym, you can still keep on track with your fitness goals with some tweaks and adjustments to your routine.
 We have a wonderful opportunity this year to try exercises we usually don't do.
 And this keeps our body guessing and improving different areas of fitness.